cclib/cclib.github.io/_sources/data_notes.txt

 .. _`manual`: https://www.molpro.net/info/2012.1/doc/manual/node592.html

 **ORCA** tracks the change in energy as well as RMS and maximum gradients and displacements.
-As of version 3.0, an optimization is considered converged when all the tolerances are met, and there are four exceptions:
+As of version 3.0, an optimisation is considered converged when all the tolerances are met, and there are four exceptions:

     * the energy is within 25x the tolerance and all other criteria are met
     * the gradients are overachieved (1/3 of the tolerance) and displacements are reasonable (at most 3x the tolerance)